Introduction

 }

-See the counter example for basic usage:
+See the component example for full usage.

 struct MyApp;